8ff/firescrew/README.md

     "motion": {
         "confidenceMinThreshold": 0.3, // Minimum threshold for object detection.
 Range: 0.0 - 1
         "lookForClasses": [], // Array of classes that the model should look for.
 Typically: ["car", "truck", "person", "bicycle", "motorcycle", "bus", "cat", "dog", "boat"]
-        "embeddedObjectDetector": true, // If true, embedded python Yolo8 server will be used "embeddedObjectScript": "objectDetectServerYolo.py", // Options are objectDetectServerYolo.py (YOLOV8) or objectDetectServerCoral.py (EdgeTPU Coral TPU)
+        "embeddedObjectScript": "objectDetectServerYolo.py", // Options are objectDetectServerYolo.py (YOLOV8) or objectDetectServerCoral.py (EdgeTPU Coral TPU)

         "networkObjectDetectServer": "", // Address of the network object detection server.